Alexaandrepaiva/Student-management-system/README.md

 Finally, the system must allow saving and recovering of data between sessions.

 ## Execution
-To execute de code in the terminal, first, use the command $gcc main.c func.o -o main.exe$ and, then, use the command $.\main.exe$.
-In case of changes in the library, use the command $gcc -o func.o func.c -c$.
+To execute de code in the terminal, first, use the command `gcc main.c func.o -o main.exe` and, then, use the command `.\main.exe`.
+In case of changes in the library, use the command `gcc -o func.o func.c -c`.